BenceBakos/nvim-find/README.md

 # Why this fork
-This fork added "find" as a fallback option to make this plugin dependency-free.
+ - This fork added "find" as a fallback option to make this plugin dependency-free.
+ - `ripgrep` is made primer for files search, and got an option `alternative_paths={'path/to/alternative'}` to support multiple directories where we fuzzy find files

 # Notice